 Identify the stem end of the pod.
 The stem end is where the pea is attached to the vine and sometimes has a few little leaves on it.
 The blossom end sometimes has a soft brownish “hair” hanging on it.
 Snap or slice off the stem end, pulling down the flat side of the pea as you snap it off.
 A green string will detach itself from the side of the pea.
 Do the same thing for the curved side of the pea pod.
 Ordinarily that string will be smaller, or even non-existent.

 Sounds tricky?
 It’s really not, it’s one of those things that are easy to do and kind of hard to explain.
 Trust me, you’ll finish this task in a snap! (ha, pun intended!)

-How to make these sugar snap peas your own:
+How to make them your own

 This recipe is perfectly simple and delicious as is but here’s a few suggestions if you’d like to jazz it up.